Darxo/Hardened/README.md

 - Add new `isLootAssignedToPlayer(_killer)` function in `actor.nut`, which can be used during custom implementations or adjustments of `getLootForTile` function
 - The existing vanilla function `getRumorPrice()` from `tavern_building` is now fully supported and used everywhere
 - Add new `HD_IgnoreForCrowded = false` flag for skills.
 When true, then `Crowded` is never active for them
+- Add `MinResurrectDelay` and `MaxResurrectDelay` for zombies
+- Add `ResurrectionChance`, `MinResurrectDelay` and `MaxResurrectDelay` for humans
+- `getActionPointCost` no longer returns negative values.
+Instead it returns 0 in those cases
+- Print debugLog when entities resume their turn

 ### New Character Properties